Foreign Pollution Fee Act: Design Elements, Options, and Policy Decisions

 The only BAM in effect now is the EU CBAM.
 It was designed to work in concert with the ETS, a workhorse for the decarbonization of the EU in general, including the EU’s industrial sector.
 The CCA is also a BAM designed to work in concert with a new domestic regulatory program intended to reduce GHG emissions from the industrial sector using a “performance standard.”

 A key distinction of the FPFA from the above two approaches is that the FPFA does not include a new regulatory program to reduce industrial emissions.
-This is in line with the FPFA’s objective to reduce the importation of embodied GHGs within US trade flows rather than focus on further reductions in emissions from domestic sources.
+This is in line with the FPFA’s objective to only charge a fee on the importation of embodied GHGs within certain US trade flows rather than focus on reductions in emissions from domestic sources.
+In fact, the FPFA states that it should not “be construed to authorize the creation of any carbon tax, fee, pricing, or other mechanism that imposes additional costs to any covered product… which is produced…domestically [in the United States].”

 7. Clubs, Alliances, and Exemptions

-The FPFA provides an extensive section on international agreements and partnership that can be characterized as clubs.
-Under the FPFA, the US trade representative is authorized to engage with countries to encourage the establishment and expansion of international partnerships.
-Such partnerships may include one or more covered products, countries, or groups of countries, e.g., the Organisation for Economic Co-operation and Development (OECD) and the G7.
-Partnerships would facilitate the creation of compatible methods to promote pollution reduction through trade mechanisms by focusing on the pollution intensity differences between countries (suggesting a performance club).
+The FPFA provides an extensive section on international agreements and partnership that could be characterized as clubs.
+Under the FPFA, the US trade representative, under the direction of the president, is authorized to engage with countries to encourage the establishment and expansion of international partnerships.
+Such partnerships cannot be concluded with non-market economies, thus likely excluding China.
+Partnerships would facilitate the creation of compatible methods to promote pollution reduction through trade mechanisms by focusing on the pollution intensity differences between countries (such as a performance club).
+A partnership agreement should also cover collaboration between the parties on market distortions such as “excess capacity” caused by non-market economies, reflecting further geoeconomic objectives of the FPFA.

 Under the FPFA, international agreements are intended to provide interoperability by developing compatible pollution monitoring, creating reporting and verification methods among partners that allow for similar methods to be used to calculate pollution intensity of covered products, and increasing transparency to the calculations or partner countries.
-International agreements may not be forged with non-market economies that are upper-middle- or high-income countries.
+International agreements may not be forged with non-market economies.
+International agreements concluded with low income and lower middle-income countries would result in no fees being applied to imports from that country for the first five years of the agreement, pending further extension based on the pollution intensity of new capacity.
+The partnership agreements with these countries could also include provisions on financing and technical assistance through, for example, USAID or the US International Development Finance Corporation.
+This presupposes the continued operation of these bodies.
 Authority to develop international agreements does not include the authority to negotiate agreements that would establish carbon taxes, fees, pricing, or other mechanisms on domestic producers of the United States.

 8. Takeaways

-The goal of the FPFA is to reduce the United States’ “consumption” of GHGs embodied in imported goods and provide a new lens through which to view the alignment of international trade with climate objectives.
-Like other border adjustment mechanisms, the FPFA seeks to ameliorate international competitiveness pressure on domestic industries as they decarbonize over the coming years.
+The goal of the FPFA is to introduce carbon tariffs that protect US manufacturers from competition with producers in countries with higher GHG intensities.
+This reduces the United States’ “consumption” of GHGs embodied in imported goods and provides a new lens through which to view the alignment of international trade with climate objectives.
+Like other border adjustment mechanisms, the FPFA seeks to improve international competitiveness of domestic industries to the extent that domestic producers have lower GHG intensities.

 The FPFA focuses on the importation of embodied GHGs into the United States.
-The goal of reducing such consumption is to reduce the size of the global market for high GHG intensity products and thereby reduce their global production and associated emissions.
+The outcome of reducing such consumption is to reduce the carbon footprint of imported goods into the US.
+With lower US demand for more carbon-Intensive goods, the size of the global market for high GHG intensity products could be affected, and with it, their global production and associated emissions.
+The exact outcome on global emissions also depends on what happens to high GHG Intensity goods that are no longer sold in the same quantities in the US and the GHG intensities of the producers that replace them, whether domestic or foreign.
 The development and expansion of international agreements and partnerships with like-minded nations is designed to further reduce trade in high GHG intensity products.

 The approach of the FPFA is in many ways novel, and at present it is unknown how effective the FPFA will be in achieving the goal of reducing global industrial emissions.
-RFF and our research partners have additional analysis underway to help inform our understanding of the effects of the proposal in the coming months.
+RFF and our research partners have conducted additional analysis to help inform our understanding of the effects of the proposal.
+This analysis can be found in RFF’s report on the 2025 FPFA.
 The introduction of the FPFA represents another important milestone in the development and consideration by the US Congress of border adjustment mechanisms and can be expected to play an influential role in the continuing congressional debate about such policies and the role of trade measures to reduce emissions.
-The FPFA’s exclusive focus is on reducing imported embodied emissions.
-However, it can be expected to lead to a call for further additions to the proposal by stakeholders and nations looking to the United States to take further domestic regulatory action to reduce GHG emissions from its own industrial sector.
+The FPFA’s exclusive focus is on charging imported embodied emissions from certain countries.
+However, it could lead to further discussions among domestic and international stakeholders looking to the United States to take domestic regulatory action to reduce GHG emissions from its own industrial sector.